CompIsle/Morgan-Unit-13/DesignNotes.md

 Failed Test

-- Opera/Opera GX (Version 74.0.3911.203 released in March 2021) - Dont work, pictures didn't work, tried for 1 hour and redid and adjusted coding but failed.
+- Opera/Opera GX (Version 74.0.3911.203 released in March 2021) - don't work, pictures didn't work, tried for 1 hour and redid and adjusted coding but failed.